-Distributions by Part II Funds, RAIFs and SIFs are in general not subject to withholding tax regardless of the investor type.
-Also, distributions by an unregulated Luxembourg AIF in the form of an SCS/SCSp are not subject to withholding tax based on the tax transparency of an SCS/SCSp.
+Distributions by Part II Funds, RAIFs and SIFs are in general not subject to withholding tax regardless of investor type.
+Also, distributions by a corporate AIF in the form of an SCS/SCSp are not subject to withholding tax based on the tax transparency of an SCS/SCSp.

-Under the current legislation, non-resident investors are not subject to any capital gains, income, estate, inheritance or other taxes in Luxembourg (with the exception of Luxembourg non-residents who, either alone or together with their spouse, partner and/or minor children, directly or indirectly, at any time within the five years preceding the disposal, hold more than 10% of the shares or units of a Luxembourg AIF and who dispose of all or part of their holdings within six months from the date of acquisition; or, in some limited cases, Luxembourg non-residents who have been Luxembourg residents for more than 15 years and have become non-residents less than five years before the disposal of the shares or units of a Luxembourg AIF who, either alone or together with their spouse, partner and/or minor children, directly or indirectly, at any time within the five years preceding the disposal, hold more than 10% of the shares or units of the Luxembourg AIF).
+Under the current legislation, non-resident investors are not subject to any capital gains, income, estate, inheritance or other taxes in Luxembourg.
+The exception thereto is for non-residents who, either alone or together with their spouse, partner and/or minor children, directly or indirectly, at any time within the five years preceding the disposal, hold more than 10% of the shares or units of a Luxembourg AIF and who dispose of all or part of their holdings within six months from the date of acquisition; or in some limited cases, non-residents who have been residents for more than 15 years and have become non-residents less than five years before the disposal of the shares or units of the AIF who, either alone or together with their spouse, partner and/or minor children, directly or indirectly, at any time within the five years preceding the disposal, hold more than 10% of the shares or units of a Luxembourg AIF.